 While some reels can be different from one another, there’s a common way to remove the spinning reels from fishing rods.

-First, hold the fishing rod so that the spinning reel’s footOpens in a new tab. is face up.
+First, hold the fishing rod so that the spinning reel’s foot is face up.
 You’ll find two large screws on top of the fishing rod; turn them counterclockwise until the foot loosens its hold on the rod.

 Once the foot of the spinning reel is loose enough, pull it up and off the fishing rod.